The best dermaplane tools for pro-level smoothing and a radiant glow

 If you're new to dermaplaning and don't want to invest in an expensive tool, you've met your match with Tinkle's Eyebrow Razor.
 Don't let the name fool you – while it works well for creating the best eyebrow shape, it can be used all around the face to nix peach fuzz, refine pores, and slough away dead skin cells for brighter, more even-toned skin.

-Our tester has been using Tinkle facial razors for several years and loves it as a quick and inexpensive way to maintain softer-feeling skin.
-The disposable razors come with a cap and are easy to travel with, but are unsustainable in the long term if that's important to you.
+Our tester has been using Tinkle facial razors for several years and loves them as a quick and inexpensive way to maintain smoother and softer-feeling skin.
+The colors are fun and certainly cheered up our beauty bag, plus each razor comes with a cap and is easy to travel with.
+However, there's no getting around the fact that disposable razors are unsustainable in the long term if that's important to you.

 3. Schick Hydro Silk Dermaplaning Wand